marmelab/react-admin/docs/Inputs.md

 ];
 ```

-You can set disabled values by setting the `disabled` property of one item:
+You can render any item as disabled by setting its `disabled` property to `true`:

 ```jsx
 const choices = [